0b1kn00b/stx_tuple/README.md

     public function fst():A

-returns the value in the left side of the tuple
+Returns the value in the left side of the tuple

 ####snd

     public function snd():B

-returns the value in the right hand side of the tuple
+Returns the value in the right hand side of the tuple

 ####swap

     public function swap():Tuple2<B,A>

-returns a tuple with the left hand side on the right and vice-versa.
+Returns a tuple with the left hand side on the right and vice-versa.

 ####equals